osmcode/osmcode.github.io/_osmium_concepts/02_entites.md

 # {{ page.title }}

-Osmium can handle the four basic types of OSM entities: *Nodes*, *Ways*, and *Relations* (which are collectively known as *OSM Objects*) and it can handle *Changesets*.
-In addition *Areas* are supported, which are not native OSM objects, but Osmium can create Areas from closed ways and multipolygon relations and then treat those Areas almost like the other, real OSM objects.
+When working with OSM data you will always encounter the three basic types of objects: *Nodes*, *Ways*, and *Relations* (in Osmium collectively known as *OSM Objects*).
+In addition *Areas* are supported in Osmium, which are not native OSM objects, but Osmium can create Areas from closed ways and multipolygon relations and then treat those Areas almost like the other, real OSM objects.
+Sometimes you also want to work with *Changesets* which Osmium also supports.
+OSM Objects and Changesets together are called *OSM Entities* in Osmium.

 <img src="/osmium-concepts/osm-entities.png" width="397"/>